hrntsm/Tunny/README.md

 - Sampler
   - Sets the algorithm to perform the optimization.
 The following types are available.
+  - All are optimization algorithms provided by Optuna.
-    1. TPE (Tree-structured Parzen Estimator)
+    1. TPE (Bayesian optimization)
-    1. NSGA-II
+    1. NSGA-II (Genetic algorithm)
-    1. CMA-ES
+    1. CMA-ES (Evolution strategy)
     1. Random
 - Number of trial
   - This number of trials will be performed.